-Dissemination and Scalability
+Dissemination and Replication

-- Are plans for dissemination of the project's results and outcomes, including barriers encountered and successes achieved, clearly described? - Some programs may have unique resources and may not lend themselves to replication by others.
-If applicable, does the applicant describe a plan for scalability/expansion of all or some components of the project by others in the state?
+- Are plans for dissemination of the project's results and outcomes, including target audience and methods, clearly described? - Are active dissemination strategies included and described in the plan? - Does the applicant describe whether and/or how the project lends itself to replication of all or some components of the project by others in the state?